techenthu23/Notes/Platforms/Container and Orchestration/Docker.md

 To do input/output with a detached container use network connections or shared volumes.
 These are required because the container is no longer listening to the command line where docker run was run.

 To reattach to a detached container, use `docker attach` command.

+In Linux, Docker containers can communicate over a variety of networking modes.
+Docker provides multiple network drivers to manage container networking.
+Below is an overview of the networking options available for Docker containers on Linux:

+---

+1. Network Drivers in Docker

+a.
+Bridge (Default)

+Description: Containers are connected to a private bridge network.
+This is the default network mode if you do not specify any other network.

+Use Case: Suitable for containers running on the same host that need to communicate.

+Example:

+docker network ls  # View networks docker network create my-bridge-net  # Create a custom bridge network docker run --network=my-bridge-net --name=container1 nginx

+b.
+Host

+Description: The container shares the host’s network stack, eliminating network isolation.

+Use Case: Best for performance-sensitive applications or if the container needs to bind to the same ports as the host.

+Example:

+docker run --network=host nginx

+c.
+None

+Description: The container has no network access.

+Use Case: Used for containers that do not need to communicate over a network.

+Example:

+docker run --network=none nginx

+d.
+Overlay

+Description: Enables networking across multiple Docker hosts using Swarm or Kubernetes.

+Use Case: Ideal for distributed applications that need to communicate across nodes.

+Example:

+docker network create -d overlay my-overlay-net docker service create --network=my-overlay-net nginx

+e.
+Macvlan

+Description: Assigns a MAC address to the container, allowing it to appear as a physical device on the network.

+Use Case: Suitable for scenarios where containers need to be directly accessible on the local network.

+Example:

+docker network create -d macvlan \
+    --subnet=192.168.1.0/24 \
+    --gateway=192.168.1.1 \
+    -o parent=eth0 my-macvlan-net
+docker run --network=my-macvlan-net nginx

+f.
+Custom Plugins

+Description: Third-party network plugins can be used for specific needs (e.g., Calico, Flannel).

+Use Case: Advanced setups in enterprise environments.

+---

+2. Inspecting and Managing Networks

+List All Networks:

+docker network ls

+Inspect a Network:

+docker network inspect <network-name>

+Remove a Network:

+docker network rm <network-name>

+---

+3. Network Configuration Files

+Docker networks are managed at runtime, but you can also configure advanced settings by interacting with Linux networking tools like iptables, ip commands, or /etc/docker/daemon.json.

+To persist custom configurations, edit /etc/docker/daemon.json:

+{
+    "bip": "192.168.1.1/24",
+    "default-address-pools": [
+        {"base": "192.168.0.0/16", "size": 24}
+    ]
+}

+Restart Docker for changes to take effect:

+sudo systemctl restart docker

+---

+4. Debugging and Troubleshooting

+Check Container Connectivity:

+docker exec -it <container-name> ping <target-ip-or-hostname>

+View Active Connections:

+docker network inspect <network-name>

+Check Firewall Rules (iptables):

+sudo iptables -L -n -v

+This setup ensures flexible container networking based on your application’s requirements.